 What is a Master of Professional Accounting?

-The Master of Professional Accounting is a high-level degree covering accounting, auditing, finance, economics, quantitative methods, information systems, and tax law.
-CPA Australia and CAANZ accredited, this course prepares you for a career in global accounting and financial organisations.Learning outcomes
+A Master of Professional Accounting covers accounting, auditing, finance, economics, information systems and tax law.
+Study with us and know that your course is CPA Australia and CAANZ accredited.
+Graduate prepared for a career in global accounting and financial organisations.- Apply ethical, legal, social and environmental responsibilities in both local and global contexts.

 - Interpret and apply rules, regulations and theories to an array of complex accounting-related situations.